humdrum-tools/vhv-documentation/filters/imitation/index.md

 *-	*-
 </script>

-The `-l` (lower-case L), can be used to enclude the length of the matched sequence:
+The `-l` (lower-case L), can be used to include the length of the matched sequence:

 {% include verovio.html
 	source="length"